jlevy/og-equity-compensation/README.md

   and companies.
   But they can be abused and their complexity can lead to misunderstandings.

-  - The intention of adding cliffs to an employment agreement is to make sure the person signing is serious about contributing to the company for a significant period of time.
+  - The intention of a cliff is to make sure new hires are committed to staying with the company for a significant period of time.
     However, the flip side of vesting with cliffs is that if an employee is leaving—quits or is laid off or fired—just short of their cliff, they may walk away with no stock ownership at all, sometimes through no fault of their own, as in the event of a family emergency or